 An Articulation Disorder is when a child may have difficulty saying a specific sound or sounds (such as saying "wabbit" for "rabbit" or "wamp" for "lamp").
 A Phonological Disorder is when a child may have difficulty with specific patterns of sounds (such as leaving off the beginning or ending sounds in words, or one sound in consonant clusters, such as saying "top" for "stop").

 Alternative & Augmentative Communication (AAC)

-Parent/Caregiver coaching is available.
-This includes activities and strategies to incorporate into your everyday routines that promote language development.
-This would include meeting with the parent for 30-60 minutes individually, or parent coaching can be incorporated into the child's therapy.
-The goal is to give the parent the strategies that they need to effectively help their child with their speech/language development.
+Parent/Caregiver coaching is available and includes activities and strategies to incorporate into your everyday routines that promote language development.
+We individually meet with parents for 30-60 minutes or incorporate parent coaching into the child's therapy.
+The goal is to give the parent the strategies they need to effectively help their child with their speech/language development.

 We offer speech therapy services, including speech and language development, implementation of AAC devices, and co-treating with occupational therapy to increase speech and language outcomes.